AllenNeuralDynamics/incf-tutorial-scanpy/README.md

-# INCF Workshop: Cell Type Analysis and Visualization with Scanpy
+# INCF Tutorial: Cell Type Analysis and Visualization with Scanpy

 ---